-The soil-borne pathogen Phytophthora has been identified as an excellent model system for the project because it’s difficult to control and also carries a high risk of affecting native biodiversity.
+The soil-borne pest Phytophthora has been identified as an excellent model system for the project because it’s difficult to control and also carries a high risk of affecting native biodiversity.

 The project team is using world-leading genomic technologies to characterise novel pathogens, and is assessing two forms of genetic elements from known pathogens: pathogenic ‘effector’ genes and viruses.